shantoroy/shantoroy.github.io/_posts/2019-12-16-tables-in-latex.md

 \end{table}
 ```

 For long tables, you can merge both tables and partition those with `hhline` package.
-In a recent paper work, I tried the codes but did not succeed.
+In a recent paper work, I tried the abovementioned codes but did not succeed.
 Then I found it and to be honest, `hhline` is really awesome.

 `\hhline{---||---}` is used instead of simple `\hline`.
 Here, the total number of cell in a row is 6 and the partition comes after 3 columns.
 Just remember, if you need to omit a horizontal line due to `multirow` cells, you need to use `~` instead of `-`.
 For example, `\hhline{~~-||---}` where first two columns have a multirow situation.